This article originally appeared on VICE Canada.

-Although the Mount Polley Mining Corporation, owned by Imperial Metals, has since spent an estimated $67 million on cleanup efforts to remediate Hazeltine Creek, none of the material — containing mercury, copper, arsenic, selenium, and other heavy metals — that made its way into Quesnel Lake has since been recovered.
+Although the Mount Polley Mining Corporation, owned by Imperial Metals, has since spent an estimated $67 million [$51 million USD] on cleanup efforts to remediate Hazeltine Creek, none of the material—containing mercury, copper, arsenic, selenium, and other heavy metals—that made its way into Quesnel Lake has since been recovered.

 According to Sam Albers, manager of the Max Blouw Quesnel River Research Centre in Likely, this "massive deposit" of mining waste lurking on the bottom of the lake has him worried.

-Albers recently co-published a paper in Geophysical Research Letters that estimated the waste deposit is over 600 metres long, one to three metres deep and a kilometre wide.
+Albers recently co-published a paper in Geophysical Research Letters that estimated the waste deposit is over 600 meters [1968.5 feet] long, one to three meters [one to ten feet] deep, and a kilometer [at least half a mile] wide.
 That's roughly the size of six Manhattan-style city blocks or the equivalent of about 23 Olympic sized swimming pools.

 Yet Albers said that estimate was based on information his team initially received from the mine's consultants in meetings soon after the spill took place.
 It wasn't until the province released the Post-Event Environmental Impact Assessment Report last month that Albers realized the deposit was substantially bigger.